jburks/commander-x16-cartridges/README.md

 Similar to the above but is a 4-layer PCB and includes a RAM chip (get it?
 ROM + RAM = ROAM).
 The RAM is available in banks 64-95 though can be easily moved around with minor changes to the schematic and PCB.
+Note that RAM and ROM chips are not interchangeable as their pinouts are slightly different.

 Big thanks to Joe Burks (Wavicle) for handling a majority of the routing which has made for a gorgeous PCB layout and one that is also fairly easy to understand.
 The internal layers